 Locations: Meyer's Pool, 7900 Carr Dr, Arvada, CO 80005 & TBD River Location.
 The river location, date and time is tentative upon river levels.
 Your instructor will confirm details preceding the 2nd outing.

-Please direct questions to our Instruction Director and Instruction Coordinator
+Please direct questions to our Instruction Coordinator.

 Refunds: Effective March 1, 2019, we will not be offering refunds for our pool instruction classes.
 We may be able to accommodate transferring your registration to another class.
-Please contact contact the Instruction Coordinator with questions.
+Please contact the Instruction Coordinator with questions.